lammpstutorials/lammpstutorials.github.io/sphinx/source/tutorials/level1/breaking-a-carbon-nanotube.rst

 .. container:: justify

    The two "setforce" commands cancel the forces applied on the atoms of the two edges, respectively.
-A fix setforce apply during the whole simulation, and are here applying along all 3 directions: :math:`x`, :math:`y` and :math:`z`.
+A fix setforce applies at every step of the simulation, and are here applying along all 3 directions: :math:`x`, :math:`y` and :math:`z`.
 The two velocity commands set the initial velocities along :math:`x`, :math:`y`, and :math:`z` to 0 for the atoms of the edges.

-   Therefore, the atoms of the edges will remain immobile during the simulation (or at least they would if no other command was applied to them).
+   As a consequence of these last four commands, the atoms of the edges will remain immobile during the simulation (or at least they would if no other command was applied to them).

 .. admonition:: On imposing a constant velocity to a system
     :class: info